smzapp/php-vanilla-test/readme.md

 # About

-This source code is intended for test code for Abukai
+This source code is intended for test code for Abukai.
+Please do not distribute this without permission from the author.

 # Setup